coco40725/HTML-CSS-JS_Note/JS/var, let 與 const.md

 console.log(a); // Pass and return "undefined"
 var a = 5;
 /*
-The above code is like:
+The above code is actually like: var a;
-var a;
 console.log(a);
 a = 5;